 Moitra’s petition demands the quashing of the proposed agency, arguing that the agency’s planned activities amount to surveillance of citizens and violate fundamental rights to equality, life and personal liberty, and violate freedom of speech and expression.

 In 2016, the UIDAI sought bids (pdf) for private contractors to set up a social media agency for itself.
 The contractors’ tasks include developing a social media strategy for UIDAI, run promotional and influence campaigns, among other things.
 However, the majority of the work related to monitoring content and sentiment, and fishing out and reporting problematic content related to Aadhaar on social media.

 Last month, the Central government withdrew a similar tender seeking bids to establish a Social Media Communications Hub.
-The tender was criticised for instituting a social media surveillance apparatus.
-The withdrawal came after a previous petition filed by Mitra was heard in the SC.
+The tender was criticized for instituting a social media surveillance apparatus.
+The withdrawal came after a previous petition filed by Moitra was heard in the SC.

 Apart from the withdrawn tender, different arms of the government have issued six other tenders since 2014, all of them seeking to keep an eye on what users were posting on social media sites like Twitter and Facebook.

 What Moitra’s petition argues